Daily Doga © All Rights Reserved - Terms of Use

 Doga makes sense to me ... many of the Yoga pose’s names are related to Nature: Downward Facing Dog, Upward Facing Dog, Eagle, Tree, Cat / Dog, Mountain, Camel, Frog ...

-I have loved and shared my life with dogs since I can remember.
-I used to study dog breeds in the back of Spiegel’s catalog, threatening my mother daily that "when I grew up, I’d get big dogs.”
+Living and learning with dogs is a lifelong passion.
+I used to study dog breeds in the back of Spiegel’s catalog, threatening my mother that "when I grew up, I’d get big dogs”.
 True to my word, I have lived with big, small, 3-legged, deaf, pedigreed and mixed.
 Forever grateful for their presence in my life, we created moments in our small, backyard jungle that paved a path for my adult passion and career.
-Continually, dogs lead me to paths I may never have found on my own.
-Living and learning with dogs continues to change my life.

 Things happened that, even as a child, I knew was not okay.
 You don’t drown a feral kitten in a sewer.
-Resiliently, the dogs and I managed to blend in and survive the chaos of growing up, much like everyone else does.
+Resiliently, the dogs and I managed to blend in and survive the chaos of growing up, much like everyone does.
+We didn’t know any differently.
+How could we?
 One thing I know for sure, is that perfect is whatever it is at that time.
-As Dr. Seuss says in Places You’ll Go, “we have a brain in our head, feet in our shoes, we can steer our life in whatever direction we choose! “
+As Dr. Seuss says in Places You’ll Go, “we have a brain in our head, feet in our shoes, we can steer our life in whatever direction we choose!”

-Dogs provided me with a safe place, companionship, love, connection and a calling.
-I was given a special gift of time to learn with dogs.
+Dogs provided me a safe place, companionship, love, connection and a calling.
 My inglorious teenage years and too young first marriage and subsequent divorce, I had dogs as my protectors –partners, friend and therapist.
 This was and still is a too big a job for any dog to take on.
 Thank you dear dogs.
 Today, they still have jobs, with an older, wiser me, as companion, pet therapy assistant and teacher.
 I am proud to be a dog parent!

 Many of your stories echo the reality of the "imperfect" family.
-What I've learned is that the "perfect" family is an illusion.
+News flash!
+Perfect families is an illusion.
+Learn what you embrace and let the rest go.
 All families have skeletons and secrets that are colored with pride, beliefs and values passed from generation to generation.
+That doesn’t mean that it has to apply to me (us).

-Survival techniques are learned at an early age for all species.
-Dogs are excellent at reading body language.
-I learned how to read expressions and find rocks to skip to the other side of the stream before the impending storm.
+Survival techniques: We are conditioned form the moment we are born.
+Puppies are too.
+What I learned from dogs and other species is that they are excellent at reading body language.
+Learning to read expressions, be aware of your surroundings are valuable survival tools as long as they are kept in check.
 It is useful knowing when to back off from a dog who is fearful or a person who is angry.
 Until the storm subsides, finding a refuge is okay.
 We can choose our battles with our dogs and others.
-Remember, a wise friend shared with me, “Not your circus, not your monkeys”.
+A wise friend shared with me, “Know what is not your circus, not your monkeys”.

-Dogs have taught me to listen to my intuition, balance energy, thresholds, boundaries and tough love.
+Dogs have taught me to listen to my intuition, balance energy and create clear boundaries.
 Dogs share our drives like fight or flight, react or respond.
 They share sensory overload.
 When overly stressed, they can’t learn.
-We need awareness to know when to take a 10-minute doga (brain) break.
+We need awareness to know when to take a 10-minute brain break.
 When we are stressed, overwhelmed, overtired or angry, we can’t make sensible decisions.
-A break gives our body and brain a chance to re-energize.
-Dogs need this too!
+Neither can a puppy/dog learn when stressed.
+Breathe.
+Give the body and brain a chance to re-energize.

-I do not believe in the gooey notion that dogs are unconditional.
-Dogs have species related conditions as does any family pack.
+Dogs are not unconditional.
+They tolerate / accept us as human.
+Dogs have species related pack conditions with survival being at the core.
 To survive (wild, jungle, home), they use coping skills that work.
-Misunderstood and/or pushed hard enough dogs can hurt us, but so can friends, family or the environment.
-Recognizing this is awareness; Valuable on so many life levels!
+Misunderstood or pushed hard enough, dogs can hurt us.
+So can friends, family or the environment.
+Recognizing this is awareness!

-With dogs I learned to accept death, grief and letting go.
+With dogs I learned to accept death, grief and letting go too often.
 Life presents "stuff" to us (panic attacks, depression, anxiety, stress, death, divorce, transition and trauma).
 They say lessons are repeated until learned.
 Dogs keep teaching me to never give-up, to love many, trust few and try to harm none.
-Humans tend to analyse.
-We have stories.
+We humans have stories.
 Dogs do too, but in a different way.
 They associate in context, remembering situations, and then move on to the next moment.

 Dogs mirror our behaviors!
 I consider myself privileged to be invited and accepted in the presence of dogs and their ancestors the wolf.
-Amazingly, I can view the world through another specie's perspective ... bringing the lessons into my own life.
+I have the amazing opportunity to view the world through another specie's perspective.
 Watch their reactions to our behaviors, like teaching them to SIT when we ask.
 If our dogs aren’t doing what we expect, then we need to figure out how we can teach / communicate in an understandable way.
-Can they even to the task we ask?
+Can they even do the task we ask?

 With insatiable curiosity, I am honored and content when I am in the company of others who have the same intrinsic love of dogs.
 Not a word has to be spoken between beings that include dogs as part of the Universe right along with elephants, dolphins, wolves and every other living being.
 They get it!

 My friend Stella, who passed at 93, taught me, "It is a knowing that needs no words”.
 Dr. Jane Goodall shares in Reason for Hope, "If I had one wish it would be to see the world through their eyes (her beloved chimpanzees) if only for a moment”.
-The late Cindy Fischer, M.Ed., TTouch Practitioner, co-founder of the Pet Wellness Festival and author of Pets Tell us a Story shared, "Animals make me aware of my connectedness with others.
+The late Cindy Fischer, M.Ed., TTouch Practitioner, author of Pets Tell us a Story shared, "Animals make me aware of my connectedness with others.
 In the big picture, we want the same thing, understanding, acceptance and love”.
-Dr. Ian Dunbar, whose lessons I revisit often humbly shares, “Do what you are passionate about – people will disagree, don’t get your knickers in a twist over it.
-We can train using science and feelings”.
+Dr. Ian Dunbar, whose lessons I revisit often humbly shares, “Do what you are passionate about – people will disagree, don’t get your knickers in a twist, fart and move on.”.

 To the dogs ...
 I thank you with all my heart.
 Enjoy the Journey!